Kyle-Gagnon-99/MotionWindUI-New/utils/README.md

 ## Subdirectories

 - `design-tokens`: Scripts for generating various stylesheets from a design token file.
 Uses a single YAML file as the source of truth for design tokens.
+- `utils`: An NPM package that contains MotionWindUI utility functions such as `cn` (which combines class names and tw-merge).